The Sun Down Limited

 (VHS) from Nostalgia Family Video

-- This copy is also the home movie print, but includes the copyright title card.
+- This copy is also the home movie print, and includes the copyright title card.
 The picture quality is

 fairly good.
 The print totals 19:20, with 19:11 of it original footage.